 After Gullfoss, we were in need of a glass of wine and a slice of pizza, and Mika was both highly rated and, more importantly, close by.
 Known prominently for langoustines and handmade chocolates, we came instead for a giant pizza drizzled with raspberry-chili sauce, and it was pretty good, in addition to being unique.
 Unfortunately, we forgot to take a picture because it was late and we were exhausted, but it was definitely tasty!

 If you have enough time to take 2 days exploring the Golden Circle instead of 1, this is where you need to turn in for the night.
 After spending a day taking in mesmerizing waterfalls, geysirs, and landscapes, imagine checking in to a transparent bubble hotel in the middle of the forest under the magical Icelandic night sky, complete with warm, cozy beds and ultimate seclusion.
-That’s what we did, and you can–and should–too (check out my full experience recap of our stay in the Bubble here).
+That’s what we did, and you can–and should–too.

 To start off day 2 of our Golden Circle Loop tour, we made our first stop at Skalholt, a spot that’s equally as important as Þingvellir in terms of helping shape Iceland’s story.
 Today, you’ll only see a roughly 50 year-old cathedral (the 10th of its kind to stand in the same spot you’d see today) and some buildings, but historic events in Iceland here date back as far as the 11th century.